The fate of local order in topologically frustrated spin chains: Matrix elements of local operators

 Note that the first term in \eqref{bound 1} is well defined, since, by the quantization of the momenta, with $N$ being odd and finite, we cannot have $p_1-p_2=\pm\pi$.
-The proof of the theorem is based on the fact that general superpositions of kink states interfere destructively and the collapse on a given order imposed by the observable on a finite interval is not sufficient to render it finite.
-A more formal proof is provided in the Supplementary Material, but its basic argument is the following.
+A formal proof of the theorem is provided in the Appendix~\ref{Appendix Proof}, but its basic argument lays on the fact that for any single-kink-state, apart from the two spins that are aligned (the kink), there is a perfect alternation of eigenstates of $\sigma^x$.

 In case \textit{\ref{case 1}}, the operator $A$ commutes with $\Pi^x$ and hence the evaluation of $\bra{g_1}A\ket{g_2}$ reduces to the evaluation of $\bra{s_{p_1}}A\ket{s_{p_2}}$.
-Moreover, in this case, the kink states are also eigenstates of $A$, thus only matrix elements between the same kink state are different from zero and we have
+Moreover, by construction, the kink states are also eigenstates of any $\sigma^x_j$, and hence also of $A$ in this case.
+Thus only matrix elements between the same kink state are different from zero and we have

-For $j <L$, $A$ acts on a Neel state and we have $\bra{j}A\ket{j}=c(-1)^j$, for some constant $c\in\{-1,1\}$.
-The first term in eq.~\eqref{bound 1} is the result of inserting the above expectation in eq.~\eqref{deltasum} for the whole sum, while the second term is a correction due to the first $L$ elements in the sum differing from the rest.
+For $j>L$, it is easy to see that $\bra{j}A\ket{j}=c(-1)^j$, for some constant $c\in\{-1,1\}$.
+The result in eq.~\eqref{bound 1} comes from inserting the above expectation in eq.~\eqref{deltasum} for the whole sum, and bounding the correction due to the first $L$ elements in the sum differing from the rest.

-In the case \textit{\ref{case 2}} we have to consider two different situations.
-If the number of sites with $\alpha_j\in\{y,z\}$ is even, the operator $A$ commutes with $\Pi^x$ and thus the evaluation of $\bra{g_1}A\ket{g_2}$ reduces to the evaluation of $\bra{s_{p_1}}A\ket{s_{p_2}}$, but the kink states are no more eigenstates of $A$.
-On the contrary, since the operator $A$ flips some spins, the matrix elements between the same kink state vanish.
+The case \textit{\ref{case 2}} splits in two different sub-cases.
+If the number of sites with $\alpha_j\in\{y,z\}$ is even, the operator $A$ still commutes with $\Pi^x$ and thus the evaluation of $\bra{g_1}A\ket{g_2}$ reduces to the evaluation of $\bra{s_{p_1}}A\ket{s_{p_2}}$.
+However, now, differently from \textit{\ref{case 1}} the kink states are no more eigenstates of the operator $A$.
+On the contrary, since the operator $A$ flips some spins, it maps a kink state to a different one and hence the matrix elements between the same kink state vanish.
 Moreover, if the kink is outside the support of $A$, the matrix elements $\bra{j}A\ket{l}$ also vanish because of orthogonality.
 Thus, we have

-where the terms with $L<j,l<N$ vanish and we are left with, at most, $(L+1)^2$ terms of order one, suppressed by the overall factor $1/N$.
+where the terms with $L<j,l<N$ vanish and, hence, we are left with, at most, $(L+1)$ terms of order one, suppressed by the overall factor $1/N$.

 On the other hand, if the number of sites with $\alpha_j\in\{y,z\}$ is odd, the operator $A$ anticommutes with $\Pi^x$ and hence the evaluation of $\bra{g_1}A\ket{g_2}$ reduces to the evaluation of $\bra{s_{p_1}} A\Pi^z\ket{s_{p_2}}$.
 Analogously to the previous case we recognize that in the sum